globalbrain/sefirot/docs/components/table.md

 `Orders`, `columns`, and `Records` are the base building block of the table.
 In order to display table records, you must define all of them.

-The `orders` defines the existing columns on the table and the order to display it.
-In below example, you can see we have 3 items in this table definition.
+The `orders` defines the existing columns on the table and the order to display them.
+In the below example, you can see we have 3 items in this table definition.

 ```ts
 import { useTable } from '@globalbrain/sefirot/lib/composables/Table'